History of Czech Republic in Timeline

 2017: GDP Growth

-In 2017, the Czech Republic experienced a 4.5% GDP growth.
+The Czech Republic experienced a 4.5% GDP growth in 2017.

-2018: Largest Companies by Revenue
+2018: Largest companies by revenue

 In 2018, the largest companies by revenue in the Czech Republic included Škoda Auto, ČEZ Group, Agrofert, EPH, Unipetrol, Foxconn CZ, and Moravia Steel.

-2019: Václav Havel Airport Passengers
+2019: Passengers handled at Václav Havel Airport

 In 2019, Václav Havel Airport in Prague handled 17.8 million passengers.